physimals/asl-docs/gui_tutorial.rst

 You can try a different 'Data order' option to see what happens.
 For example, change 'Label/Control pairs' from 'Label then control' to 'Control then label'.
 This switches the expected order of label and control images within the pair.
-If you then udpate the preview you will find that the contrast reverses, the perfusion now has the wrong 'sign'.
+If you then update the preview you will find that the contrast reverses, the perfusion now has the wrong 'sign'.